Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Theoretical analysis

 \end{remark}

-The decomposed three components $\mathcal I_1,\mathcal I_2,\mathcal I_3$ are explained as follows. $\mathcal I_1$ corresponds to the maximum squared error of the local estimators $\hat{V}_l$'s except that we use $Q$ in the denominator instead of $Q_l$; see the Davis-Kahan theorem on the perturbation of eigenvectors (\citet{davis1970rotation}; see Lemma \ref{lem:DK} in the Appendix).
-As a result, we only require the averaged population matrix $Q:=\sum Q_l/L$ be of rank $K$, and the local population matrix $Q_l$ {can be} rank deficient, which is one of the benefits of combining the local eigenvectors. $\mathcal I_2$ corresponds to the degree of heterogeneity.
-To distinguish, we call $\mathcal H$ the measure for heterogeneity and call $\mathcal I_2$ the measure for \emph{scaled heterogeneity}.
-It is worth noting that the scaled heterogeneity $\mathcal I_2$ affects the theoretical accuracy of $\tilde{V}$ according to its magnitude compared to $\mathcal I_1$ and $\mathcal I_3$.
-Moreover, $\mathcal I_3$ corresponds to the error of the centralized estimator $\hat{V}:=\frac{1}{L}\sum_l\overline{M}_l$. $\mathcal I_1$ and $\mathcal I_2$ can be regarded as the price needed to pay for the distributed computation.
+\begin{remark} The decomposed three components $\mathcal I_1,\mathcal I_2,\mathcal I_3$ are explained as follows. $\mathcal I_1$ corresponds to the maximum squared error of the local estimators $\hat{V}_i$'s except that we use $Q$ in the denominator instead of $\sum_{l\in S_i}Q_l/s$'s; see the Davis-Kahan theorem on the perturbation of eigenvectors (\citet{davis1970rotation}; see Lemma \ref{lem:DK} in the Supplementary Materials).
+As a result, we only require the averaged population matrix $Q:=\sum Q_l/L$ be of rank $K$, and the local averaged population matrix $\sum_{l\in S_i}Q_l/s$ {can be} rank deficient, which is one of the benefits of combining the local eigenvectors. $\mathcal I_2$ corresponds to the effect of heterogeneity.
+To distinguish, we call $\mathcal H$ the measure for heterogeneity and call $\mathcal I_2$ the measure for \emph{effective heterogeneity}.
+Note that $\mathcal H$ and $\lambda_{{\min}} (Q)$ jointly decide $\mathcal I_2$.
+Therefore, if the local averages are noisy from the signal such that combining them across machines could hide the true signal, i.e., $\mathcal H$ is large, and $\lambda_{{\min}} (Q)$ is small, then the effective heterogeneity $\mathcal I_2$ would be large.
+On the other hand, if the local averages are far from the signal but combining them would enhance the signal, i.e., $\mathcal H$ is large, but $\lambda_{{\min}} (Q)$ can also be large such that their ratio is small, then the effective heterogeneity $\mathcal I_2$ would be small. {We refer to the two simulated examples in Section \ref{app::exp} of the Supplementary Materials for more illustrations on the aforementioned phenomena}. $\mathcal I_1$ and $\mathcal I_2$ can be regarded as the price needed to pay for the distributed computation.
+Moreover, $\mathcal I_3$ corresponds to the error of the centralized estimator $\hat{V}:=\frac{1}{L}\sum_l\overline{M}_l$. \end{remark} Before developing our main result, namely, the specific version of Theorem \ref{oneshot-theory}, we first provide Theorem \ref{centralbound} to study how the privacy parameters $q,q'$ affect the upper bound for the centralized estimator $\|\sum_l\overline{M}_l/L-Q\|_2$.
+We need the following definition of $\xi (q,q')$ and $C(q,q')$ through out the remainder of this section to simplify the notation,